theredkoala21/lxd-webgui/README.md

 This will allow anyone with a valid client cert to access the LXD API.
-You'll have to import the client certificate (p12) into the browser which you are using to access LXD-GUI.
+You'll have to import the client certificate (p12) into the browser which you are using to access LXD-WEBGUI.

-You can specify the LXD API server in the "Settings" tab in LXD-GUI.
+You can specify the LXD API server in the "Settings" tab in LXD-WEBGUI.

 ## start